Phnom Penh Travel Report Between Tradition and Modernity: My Journey through Phnom Penh

 Traffic and Transportation

-Traffic in Phnom Penh is, to say the least, chaotic.
-It's not uncommon for red lights to be ignored and drivers to find their own way through the congestion.
-Nevertheless, there are some well-paved streets in the city center, while roads outside the downtown area are often full of potholes.
-It particularly gets bumpy in a TukTuk or a motorbike rickshaw, which are very popular and affordable means of transportation here.
+The traffic in Phnom Penh is, to say the least, chaotic.
+It’s not uncommon for red lights to be ignored and drivers to make their own way through the crowd.
+Still, there are some well-paved roads in the city center, while the streets outside of downtown are often full of potholes.
+It gets especially bumpy in a tuk-tuk or auto rickshaw, which are very common and inexpensive means of transportation here.

 Traffic in Phnom Penh